Zakir-ai/Climate_Change/README.md

 - Open-source libraries: pandas, NLTK, TextBlob, scikit-learn, matplotlib, seaborn, wordcloud.
 - Data fields and structure inspired by public climate conversation datasets.

-## License
-This project is released under the MIT License.
-See LICENSE if included; otherwise you may add one using a standard MIT template.